jamesturk/cpp_photon/README.txt

 libraries.
 Photon aims to simplify portable game development, enabling developers to focus on the gameplay.
 Photon uses OpenGL for hardware accelerated rotation, alpha blending, resizing, and drawing.
-Photon is built entirely on free software, using libraries like GLFW, PhysFS, OpenAL, and boost.
+Photon is built entirely on free software, using libraries including including GLFW, PhysFS, OpenAL, Corona, Freetype and boost..
 Using Photon does not require knowledge of any of these libraries as their needed functionality is wrapped entirely within Photon’s rich class library so that anyone with a decent grasp of C++ can use Photon.
     photon is a cross platform API, designed primarily for game development. photon is designed to run on as many operating systems as possible, and OS support is only limited by libraries which Photon depends on, at the moment